 Senior citizens who want to keep up and be engaged in the multiple benefits of technology can find free or low-cost computers if they can't afford the usual retail prices.
-Look for access to free computers from local and national corporate-sponsored programs, the government, nonprofit organizations that help the elderly or computer recycling enterprises.
+Look for access to free computers for seniors from local and national corporate-sponsored programs, the government, nonprofit organizations that help the elderly or computer recycling enterprises.

 Sources of Free Computers